 If you’re reading through this and realize you might want to buy movies from more than one service, Movies Anywhere is for you.
 Originally a Disney-only service, Movies Anywhere lives up to its name, carrying movies from Sony Pictures, 20th Century Fox, Warner Bros., and Universal Pictures, bringing the total number of films available to around 7,500.

-Even better, Movies Anywhere lets you watch movies from the above studios bought from multiple services, including Amazon Video, Google Play, iTunes, Vudu, FandangoNow, and most recently, Microsoft Movies & TV.
-This also includes Blu-ray and 4K Ultra HD Blu-ray discs for films from the above studios via digital download code.
-Just connect the various accounts to your Movies Anywhere account and you’re good to go — this even includes past purchases.
+Beyond its impressive catalog, Movies Anywhere also allows viewers to watch movies from the studios listed above that were bought from multiple services, like Amazon Video, Google Play, iTunes, Vudu, FandangoNow, and Microsoft Movies & TV.
+You would have access to Blu-ray and 4K Ultra HD Blu-ray discs of movies just by using a download code.
+Connect your various accounts to your Movies Anywhere platform, and you’ll be able to keep your films all in one place — even past purchases.

-It’s tough to say what the future holds for Movies Anywhere in terms of content, but it seems likely that more studios will join up at some point, expanding the service’s catalog even further.
-For more information, see our guide to Movies Anywhere.
+It’s difficult to guess where Movies Anywhere will steer in the future in terms of content production.
+We anticipate that more studios will probably join the service, which would grow their impressive catalog even more.
+To get more information, follow our guide to Movies Anywhere.